List of Alabama Crimson Tide in the College Football Hall of Fame

 The first Alabama inductees into the Hall of Fame were Don Hutson and Frank Thomas as part of the inaugural class in 1951.
-The most recent inductee was Antonio Langham as part of the 2024 class.
+The most recent inductee was Mark Ingram II as part of the 2026 class.

 Selections

 John Hannah who played for the Crimson Tide from 1970 to 1972 was inducted into the College Football Hall of Fame in 1999.